istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-describe/index.md

       Warning: Route to UNKNOWN subset v1.
 No DestinationRule.
 {{< /text >}}

-At this point I look back and realize I deleted the destination rules, not the virtual service V1 I wished to.
+At this point I look back and realize I deleted the destination rules, not the virtual service I intended to.
+The virtual service is still there, still routing to subset `v1`, but without a destination rule defining `v1` to mean the selector `version:v1`, traffic cannot flow to any pods.

 To fix the problem:

 {{< text bash >}}
 $ kubectl delete -f samples/bookinfo/networking/virtual-service-all-v1.yaml